Borthwick Castle Midlothian Hotel, Scotland

 Hotel address: Borthwick, Midlothian, South East Scotland, UK

-Location: 12m south of Edinburgh, nr Gorebridge, on minor road north off A7
+Location: 12 miles south of Edinburgh, near Gorebridge, on minor road north off A7.

 Borthwick Castle Midlothian